Iterative Estimation of Mixed Exponential Random Graph Models with Nodal Random Effects: Inference through Model Selection and Variance Estimation

-where $l_{ERGM}$ is the log likelihood in the ERGM resulting when $\boldsymbol{u} \equiv 0$.
 Though the focus of the paper lies on model comparison, we shortly discuss how to calculate the variance of the estimate if the algorithm above is used.
-In the ERGM we obtain
+In the ERGM, we obtain the Fisher information matrix

-This can be estimated simulation based, that is we simulate from model (\ref{eq:p1}) and calculate $Var(\boldsymbol{s}(\by))$ based on the simulated values.
-For the mERGM we need to take into account that coefficients $\boldsymbol{u}$ are considered to be random so that in principle we need to calculate the (inverse) Fisher information of the log-likelihood.
+This can be estimated simulation based, that is we simulate from model (\ref{eq:p1}) and calculate $Var(\boldsymbol{s}(Y))$ based on the simulated values.
+For the mERGM we need to take into account that coefficients $\boldsymbol{u}$ are considered to be random so that in principle, we need to calculate the (inverse) Fisher information of the log-likelihood.
 Assuming that the determinant in (\ref{eq:laplace}) does depend only weekly on $\vectheta$ and ignoring for simplicity the dependence of $\boldsymbol{\check{u}}$ on $\vectheta$ we obtain again (\ref{eq:varergm}).
-This is, of course, an approximation since we ignored the estimation variability of $\sigma_{u}^{2}$.
+This is, of course, an approximation since we ignored the dependence of $\boldsymbol{\check{u}}$ and $\vectheta$ as well as estimation variability of $\sigma_{u}^{2}$.
+In other words, exact variance calculation in the mERGM is complicated and we here provide a rough approximation only.
+However, inference can be carried out by model selection via the AIC, which is what we pursue in simulations and data examples below.
 Still, we can make use of the simulations from above to obtain an estimate of the Fisher information and hence a variance estimate for the estimates.